Crowdfunding and taxes: One platform with many tax results

 When backers receive the right to purchase an item, the result is less intuitive.
 For example, an inventor establishes a campaign to fund the manufacturing of a widget he designed.
 In exchange for backers’ contributions, backers receive the right to purchase the widget from the first production run before anyone else.
 The campaign funds raised are taxable business income to the inventor.
 This is true even though the backers didn’t receive a right to the actual product, but, rather, a right to purchase the product first.

-IRS information reporting
+IRS tax information reporting and online crowdfunding

 Crowdfunding websites will often issue a Form 1099-K, Payment Card and Third Party Network Transactions, to the campaign organizer receiving the funds.
 How taxpayers should report the amounts on this form on their tax returns varies depending on the nature of the payments.
 Since the IRS implemented the Form 1099-K, the IRS has started sending more notices to taxpayers who received the Form 1099-K, but did not report the income on their returns.

-“Life event” fundraising
+“Life event” crowdfunding and taxes

 Campaigns launched on websites such as GoFundMe allow individuals to raise funds to cover the costs of various life events, such as a vacation or medical bills.
-These campaigns typically have no resemblance to business activities, and donors typically don’t receive anything in exchange for their contributions.
+These crowdfunding campaigns typically have no resemblance to business activities, and donors typically don’t receive anything in exchange for their contributions.
 Given the nature of these campaigns, the proceeds that organizers receive won’t be taxable income.
 Under § 102(a), gross income does not include the value of property acquired by gift.

 To qualify as a gift, according to the Supreme Court’s ruling in Duberstein, the contribution must proceed from a “detached and disinterested generosity … out of affection, respect, admiration, charity or like impulses.”
 If the donor received anything in exchange for making the gift, this indicates that the transaction was not a gift.